davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/logging.md

-The `org.apache.geode` Logger is the primary Logger used to control log output from all {pivotal-gemfire-name} components during the runtime operation of {pivotal-gemfire-name}.
+The `org.apache.geode` Logger is the primary Logger used to control log output from all VMware GemFire components during the runtime operation of VMware GemFire.
 By default, it logs output at `INFO`.